 If you are in an ongoing sexual partnership, both partners may need to be treated to avoid reinfection in the future.

-This infection of the reproductive organs can be caused by untreated STIs.
+This infection of the reproductive organs can be caused by untreated STIs and bacterial infections.

 Douching and using an IUD can also make you more vulnerable to it.

 PID can cause pain, fever, unusual discharge, and yes, bleeding after sex.